ibm-cloud-docs/vpc/fl-analyze.md

 1. Launch {{site.data.keyword.sqlquery_full}}.
 1. Start querying flow logs from the bucket that you specified when [Creating a flow log collector](/docs/vpc?topic=vpc-ordering-flow-log-collector).

-    To view the most frequent flow object, run this query:
+    To view the most frequent flow object, run the following query:
     ```
     SELECT * FROM cos://<region>/<bucket>/ibm_vpc_flowlogs_v1/ STORED AS JSON ORDER BY `stream-id` LIMIT 1 INTO cos://<region>/<target_bucket>/result/ STORED AS JSON
     ```